 The dragoons stationed at Fort Scott carried their weapons with them during their journeys along the overland trails.
-From 1843-45, 1st Dragoons Company A from Fort Scott joined other dragoon companies from Fort Leavenworth as they patrolled the Santa Fe and the Oregon Trails.
+From 1843-45, First Dragoons Company A from Fort Scott joined other dragoon companies from Fort Leavenworth as they patrolled the Santa Fe and the Oregon Trails.
 In 1846, Company A left Fort Scott to participate in the Mexican American War.
-At the Battle of Buena Vista, they used their weapons to help General Zachary Taylor gain a victory over the Mexican Army-which outnumbered Taylor's men two to one.
-1st Dragoons, Company C, which had served at Fort Scott from 1842-43, also saw action during the war, in New Mexico and California.
-Soon after their arrival in California, the dragoons became involved in a vicious saber duel with Mexican lancers at the Battle of San Pasqual-near San Diego.
-Many dragoons-including Captain Benjamin Moore-the fort's first commander-lost their lives in this battle.
+At the Battle of Buena Vista, they used their weapons to help General Zachary Taylor gain a victory over the Mexican Army, which outnumbered Taylor's men two to one.
+First Dragoons, Company C, which had served at Fort Scott from 1842-43, also saw action during the war, in New Mexico and California.
+Soon after their arrival in California, the dragoons became involved in a vicious saber duel with Mexican lancers at the Battle of San Pasqual, near San Diego.
+Many dragoons, including Captain Benjamin Moore, the fort's first commander, lost their lives in this battle.

 The infantry at Fort Scott did not have much of a chance to use their weapons during the first three years of the fort's existence.
 They spent much of their time building the fort.
-One complaint heard was that they spent more time using their pickaxes and shovels, than they did their muskets.
-In 1845, 4th Infantry, Companies C and D left Fort Scott and joined General Zachary Taylor's Army of Occupation.
+One major complaint from the infantry was that they spent more time using their pickaxes and shovels than they did their muskets.
+In 1845, 4Fourth Infantry, Companies C and D left Fort Scott and joined General Zachary Taylor's Army of Occupation.
 From May of 1846 to February of 1847, their muskets blazed several times as Taylor's army won a string of victories in northern Mexico.
 Companies C and D continued to use their weapons in the summer and fall of 1847 as they aided General Winfield Scott in his conquest of Mexico City.

 Information on this page was written by park staff.